laughedelic/atom-ide-scala/CONTRIBUTING.md

 1. First, you need to [setup the server](https://github.com/scalameta/language-server/blob/master/CONTRIBUTING.md). ⚠️ **Without server nothing will work** ⚠️
     It's not published anywhere yet, so you will have to clone server project and publish it locally.
 Follow linked instructions in the server repository and skip things related to VS Code.

+2. Ensure `JAVA_HOME` points to your local java installation

+3. Install `atom-ide-ui` if you don't have it already:
+    ```
+     apm install atom-ide-ui
+    ```

-2. Next, you should install this plugin locally (and first uninstall it if you already had it):
+4. Next, you should install this plugin locally (and first uninstall it if you already had it):

     ```
     apm uninstall ide-scala